 In addition, they are impressed by seeing involvement in study abroad programs, independent studies and senior thesis/capstone projects, as well as published papers and attendance at scholarly conferences.

 Sound overwhelming?
 It can be if students aren't building their resumes and curricula vitae on an ongoing basis.
 The key is to start early and utilize resources in Career Services.

 Career planning is an essential component of this process.
 It involves defining and setting career goals and then mapping out pathways by which to accomplish them.
-For students, this process can include utilization of online resources like their e-portfolio, Academic Program Evaluation (Eval) and Graduation Plan.
 Developing a career plan doesn't have to be formal, time consuming or rigid.
 It doesn't have to be long and detailed, as well.
 It may be as simple as making a series of mental notes.
-The important part to begin to think ahead, set goals and take steps so that the time leading to graduation doesn't slip away.
+The important part to begin to think ahead, set goals and take steps.

 The following tips can help your student develop a career plan:

 - Evaluate your personal and professional competencies within the scope of career opportunities available in today's marketplace.

 - Begin to formulate goals for post graduation and for five years from now.

 - Write a personal mission statement that articulates your professional and career goals based on considerations from the first two bullet points.

 - Note which of your current academic, co-curricular and experiential activities correspond to your personal mission statement and define areas of deficiency where attention is needed.

 - Brainstorm options for enhancing your academic and campus leadership opportunities by perusing the BW web site and talking with a faculty advisor, mentor and/or career services advisor.